Berwick Bassett: History

 There are a number of ancient sites in the parish; these include flint tools, Romano-British pottery fragments, cropmarks, enclosures, a round barrow and a medieval farmstead.
 The ancient trackway known as the Ridgeway forms the eastern boundary of the parish.

+The name Berwick derives from the Old English berewīc meaning 'barley farm'.
 Berwick was not recorded in the Domesday Book of 1086 and was probably part of the king's Calne estate.
 The Bassett suffix arose after the manor was granted in 1206 to Alan Basset.
 He was succeeded by three of his sons in turn: Gilbert, Fulk (who went on to become Bishop of London), and Philip (Chief Justiciar).
 The Wiltshire Victoria County History recounts the later landowners.

 Manor Farmhouse or Old Manor House, next to the church, is from the late 15th century or early 16th.
 The newer Manor House, near the stream, is from the early 17th.

 The population of the parish peaked at 203 at the time of the 1851 census.
 A National school was built near the church in 1847 and was in use until 1922.